Gravyon/Gravyon/README.md

 I am a Software Developer.

-- :telescope: I'm currently learning Angular.
+- :telescope: I'm currently learning cybersecurity.

 - :zap: In my free time, I code and learn new technologies, I'm also a gamer, when I'm bored I tweak my Linux distro and end up breaking it (I always have a backup)